-If you also have private servers in the internal network (for test environments, for example), try our VPN agent to create a secure tunnel between our scanning machines and your network.
-This way, our scanners can reach the hosts from your internal network through the VPN tunnel.
+If you also have private servers in the internal network (for test environments, for example), check out our VPN agent that creates a secure tunnel between our scanning machines and your network.
+This way, our scanners reach the hosts from your internal network through the VPN tunnel.
 Find out how to scan your internal network using the VPN agent.

-When you’re ready to get to work, from the Targets tab, start the OpenVAS Scanner using Scan with Tool -> Network Scan OpenVAS -> Full scan:
+When you’re ready to get to work, go to the Assets tab, start the Network Scanner using Scan with Tool -> Network Scanner -> Full scan:

-Another way to see your scan results is by checking the Findings tab from your dashboard and displaying as many as 1000 records per page.
+Another way to see your scan results is to check the Findings tab from your dashboard and display as many as 1000 records per page.

-For applications that are not hosted on a major platform such as Azure or AWS, you can also use the SSL/TLS Vulnerability Scanner.
-It performs a security assessment of the configuration of the target’s SSL/TLS service and provides a list of weaknesses and issues together with detailed recommendations for remediation.
+For applications that are not hosted on a major platform such as Azure or AWS, you can also use the SSL/TLS Scanner.
+It performs a security assessment of the configuration of the target’s SSL/TLS service and provides a list of weaknesses and issues packed with detailed recommendations for remediation.